 Connect With Others in New Ways

-Cassie, a senior at Muhlenberg College and an intern at the Center for Parent and Teen Communication, recently got the news that her undergraduate college career will end virtually.
-It’s left her feeling like she’s missing out on a vital part of her college experience.
-“Something that I’ve been working towards – the reward for getting through these years is the spring celebrations, the graduation, and being with the people I’ve come to love during my college career.
-And I’m losing that,” she says.
+Cassie, a senior at Muhlenberg College and an intern at the Center for Parent and Teen Communication, got the news that her undergraduate college career would end virtually.
+It left her feeling like she missed out on a vital part of her college experience.
+“It was something that I’d been working towards – the reward for getting through these years is the spring celebrations, the graduation, and being with the people I’ve come to love during my college career.
+And I lost that,” she says.
 Her friends from college are spread out now, but trying to stay in touch.

 Parents can encourage their children to connect with others who are going through the same experience to collectively come up with alternative solutions to issues.
 The ability to deal with these disappointments now and to learn how to bounce back will prepare them to better manage the many challenges they will face in adulthood.

 Together, Cassie and her friends play games online, such as Jackbox, and spend time sharing on social media.
 Some days she says she feels lost and confused as if she is grieving, even though she logically understands why things have changed.
-She’s among the approximately 3.9-million students expected to graduate from college in 2020.
-Now, most of them may be doing so remotely.
-She says she feels lucky to have adults in her life – parents and teachers — trying to help.
+She’s among the approximately 3.9-million students that graduated from college in 2020, most of whom did so remotely.
+And it’s possible the graduates of 2021 will be faced with a similar situation.
+Cassie says she feels lucky to have adults in her life – parents and teachers — trying to help.

 Tell Your Children You Love Them … Unconditionally